AGE/DOSE calc

 Blood plasma from young mice has been shown to alleviate signs of aging and extend lifespan in older mice, making way for some human zealots attempting to prolong their lives by trying blood transfusions from younger donors.
 All the same, the exact way that young blood rejuvenates tissues and prolongs life in these animals has remained somewhat of a mystery.
 However, more recent research has shown that exosomes derived from the blood of young mice can also extend the lives of older mice.
 This research supports the notion that young blood plasma may work to extend lifespan, at least in part, through effects from exosomes.

 Following this line of thought, some researchers have questioned whether exosomes derived from certain mammal species—like pigs—may work to alleviate signs of aging and extend lifespan for other species.
-Along those lines, Katcher and colleagues from Yuvan Research in California have published a report in Aging Cell showing that exosomes from pigs modestly extend lifespan in aged rats.
+Along those lines, Katcher and colleagues from Yuvan Research in California published a report in Aging Cell showing that exosomes from pigs modestly extend lifespan in aged rats.
 The pig-derived exosomes also improved physical performance as measured with grip strength.
 Perhaps the most notable thing from the study was that one rat in the group treated with exosomes was recognized by the North of England Rat Society for living the longest of any known rat—four years.
 These findings provide a hint that tissue rejuvenation and lifespan extension from young blood plasma, at least in rodents, could be, in part, a result of effects coming from exosomes.

 For background, exosomes are nano-sized vesicles released from cells that travel through bodily fluids like blood.
 These interesting, microscopic structures are thought to shuttle proteins, fats, and pieces of DNA and RNA between cells.
 Accordingly, exosomes are believed to play key roles in communication between cells.